The History of Binary Options

-It may surprise some of you to know that binary trading has been used as an investment tool by major financial players for some 45 years.
+It may surprise some of you to know that major financial players have used binary trading for some 45 years as an investment tool.
 However, the binary options market that you are most likely to be familiar with has a much shorter history.

 Over time, binary options trading evolved as a less-complicated way of trading share options.
 Rather than risking large amounts of time and money in stocks and shares, a lot of experienced traders could see the potential in using the underlying asset as the trading tool, rather than buying into the asset itself.

-Despite a relatively short timeline, understanding the concept of binary options and how their development has been affected by historical and economic events is a very useful knowledge base.
+Despite a relatively short timeline, understanding the concept of binary options and how their development has been affected by historical and economic events is a convenient knowledge base.

 In this guide, you will learn:

 - Trading binary options in the future

 Also known as "digital" options, binaries were around as far back as 1973 when Chicago Board of Exchange (CBOE) first offered them, but at this stage, they were only accessible to major banks, big institutions or the very rich.

 Access to options trading was remained somewhat limited until 2008.
 Following on from the US mortgage crisis and subsequent collapse of dominant finance houses such as Bear Stearns and Lehman Brothers, the need for smaller, lower-risk investment opportunities was recognised.

 Almost immediately, the US Securities and Exchange Commission reacted, and binary options were first opened up to exchange-based public trading later that same year.
 Trading in CFDs became immensely active amongst all kinds of traders, including many first-timers.

 Regrettably, binary options have had some rather bad press over the years, particularly during 2015/16.
 The negative media was primarily caused by the selfish few who saw binaries as an easy way to target less-than-savvy individuals by wooing them with the promise of achieving high income.
 However, their popularity has not diminished as a result.